Domestic Outsourcing and Worker Outcomes: Evidence from Staffing Firms

 with Maarten Goos, Anna Salomons and Bas Scheer

-The rising incidence of alternative work arrangements raises questions about worker outcomes in non-standard labor contracts.
-We study this question in the Netherlands, a country which has seen a rapid rise in flexible labor contracts, using administrative employer-employee data over 2006–2019.
-To identify the impact of alternative work arrangements, we exploit a legal work arrangement called “payrolling”, whereby workers hired by one firm are placed on the payroll of another firm while continuing their job duties at the original firm.
-Following a switch to a payrolling contract, workers experience worse labor market outcomes compared to a matched control group, including lower hourly wage growth, a lower incidence of permanent contracts, lower employment probability, and lower pension contributions.
-This suggests alternative work arrangements may reduce employment protection and job quality for workers.
+The rising incidence of alternative work arrangements, such as outsourcing, raises important questions about worker outcomes in such non-standard labor contracts.
+We study this question in the Netherlands, a country with a rapid rise in flexible labor contracts, using administrative employer-employee data from 2006--2019.
+To identify the causal impact of outsourcing, we take advantage of a legal arrangement called "payrolling", where workers hired by one firm are placed on a staffing firm's payroll while maintaining their job duties at the original firm.
+We find that outsourced workers experience worse labor market outcomes compared to a matched control group.
+These include persistently lower employment probability, lower hourly wage growth, a lower incidence of permanent contracts, and strikingly reduced pension contributions.
+This suggests that outsourcing erodes employment protection and job quality and leads to long-term scarring of labor market outcomes.

 The Effect of Adverse Life-Events on Income Trajectories